CucumisSativus/static-typing-in-python/slides.md

 ## Structural polymorphism

 * You can define polymorphic relation basing on the structure
-* You dont need to modify the type - you can use classes from libraries
+* You don't need to modify the type - you can use classes from libraries
 * Great for modeling data and extracting common data pieces from unrelated types
+* More explicit than union types
 * Big disadvantage is that you cannot track implementations - as opposed to inheritance

 ---